mixxxdj/manual/source/chapters/microphones.rst

 There are three ways to use microphones with Mixxx, each with their own pros and cons:

-  * :ref:`Software monitoring<microphones-software-monitoring>`: Cheapest and
-    simplest to set up, but you cannot hear yourself without a disorienting delay, referred to as "latency".
+  * :ref:`microphones-software-monitoring`: Cheapest and simplest to set up, but you cannot hear yourself without a disorienting delay, referred to as "latency".
-  * :ref:`Direct monitoring<microphones-direct-monitoring>`: Recommended for
+  * :ref:`microphones-direct-monitoring`: Recommended for most users.
-    most users.
 This is the cheapest to set up with good sound quality and without the latency of software monitoring.
-  * :ref:`Hardware mixers<microphones-hardware-mixers>`: Most expensive option
-    to set up with high sound quality.
+  * :ref:`microphones-hardware-mixers`: Most expensive option to set up with high sound quality.
 This does not have the latency of software monitoring.

 .. warning:: USB microphones are not recommended.
 These devices have their own
              audio interface built in and can only be used with software